 Price: Free

 Spectacle is a fairly stripped-down program that allows Linux users to take still screenshots of their desktops.
-If you don’t need to record videos of your screen, this is a decent snipping tool for Ubuntu, Kali, Mint, and other versions of Linux.
+If you don’t need to record videos of your screen, this is a decent snipping tool for Ubuntu, Kali, Mint, Debian, and other versions of Linux.
 It may lack video features, but it does work well for its purpose, with the ability to capture your full screen, a single application window, a custom rectangular area, and/or multiple displays.

 Key features: